celsiusnarhwal/takagi/README.md

 docker exec takagi keygen
 ```

-Second, you'll need to provide the key to Takagi in one — and only one — of two ways:
+Second, you'll need to provide the key to Takagi in one of two ways:

 1. As the value of the `TAKAGI_KEYSET` environment variable.
 This may be useful in serverless enviroments where mounting `/app/takagi` isn't possible.
 2. As a file mounted into Takagi's container whose path is provided via `TAKAGI_KEYSET`.
 This file cannot be located within `/app/takagi`.
 The allows for compatibility with [Docker secrets](https://docs.docker.com/compose/how-tos/use-secrets/).